ringo-framework/formbar/docs/source/config.rst

 filter          Expression which must evaluate to True if the option shoul be shown in the Dropdown. remove_filtered Flag "true/false" to indicate that filtered items should not be rendered at all.
 On default filtered items will only be hidden and selection is still present. ignore          Another way to filter options.
-(Deprecated)
+(Deprecated) align           Alignment of the checkboxes.
+Can be "vertical" or "horizontal".
+Defaults to "horizontal".
 =============== ===========

 See filtering section of the :ref:`dropdown` renderer.